GoyalLab/fatemap_multiplet_public/README.md

 # Data Structure

-The data is deposited at this link.
-It has the following stucture.
+The datasets all have the following structure.
 All the `corrected_singlet_pairs` files indicate which singlets are used to simulate doublets in which sample.
 The `singlets_all.txt` file contains all the singlets for that sample in that dataset.

 ```bash